Stories of Sengol

 the story of sengol

 In my post on the coronation jewels of the UK, I mentioned an orb and a sceptre that was used during the coronation ceremony.
 At that point, I did not know that the transfer of power during the Independence of India was symbolised by a sceptre too.
 That Sceptre is the Sengol, the Tamil symbol of righteousness and good governance.
 It laid forgotten for 47 years at the Allahabad museum, listed as “Nehru’s long walking stick.”
 After years of efforts by many experts, including Shri K Annamalai, an Ex-IPS Officer and BJP leader, the Sengol and stories surrounding it are being discussed in the public domain.
 On the 28th of May 2023, it has been installed at the new parliament building in India.
 Join me as I regale some stories of Sengol.
 At my father’s insistence, I grew up reciting Pandit Jawaharlal Nehru’s famous “Tryst with Destiny” speech.
-Little did I know then, that the speech was proceeded by the transfer of power between the British Empire and the newly formed Indian government symbolised by the passing of the sengol.
+Little did I know then, that the speech was preceeded by the transfer of power between the British Empire and the newly formed Indian government symbolised by the passing of the sengol.
 So how did the sengol become the symbol of independent India?
-While Sengol could literally mean any sceptre used by a Tamil King or Queen, the word “Sengol” in this article refers to a particular sceptre made by VBC (now VBJ) jewellers in 1947.
-This Sengol is a 5ft long, gold-plated silver sceptre with a bull topper, visuals of florals and Goddess Lakshmi in repousse, an engraving of the Indian National flag, and Tamil Inscriptions.
+While the word “Sengol” refers to any sceptre used by a Tamil King or Queen, the word “Sengol” in this article refers to a particular sceptre made by VBC (now VBJ) jewellers in 1947.
+This Sengol is a 5ft long, gold-plated silver sceptre with a bull topper.
+It has floral imagery and Goddess Lakshmi in repousse, along with an engraving of the Indian National flag, and Tamil Inscriptions.

 1947 Pre-Independent India